Qualified Employment Permits in Germany for Skilled Workers with an Academic Degree: latest guide

 - Proof of address in Germany.

-- A Declaration regarding employment filled out by the employer
+- A Declaration of Employment form filled out by the employer - Proof of sufficient health insurance

 Need this information in your email? read it for later, get information directly in your inbox